Branding and Marketing

 - Create and Use a Business Blog. – Just another reason to have a blog built in.
 Blogging and your business should be best friends.
 Maintaining a business blog can help boost your site’s SEO; plus, it can set you apart from the competition and demonstrate your knowledge and expertise.

-- Regularly Post Quality Content. – Creating and promoting fresh, original, and sharable content on a business blog can help increase your visibility in search engine results pages (SERPs) because these social shares signal to search engines that your site is knowledgeable and relevant in a particular topic.
+- Regularly Post Quality Content. – Creating and promoting fresh, original, and sharable content marketing on a business blog can help increase your visibility in search engine results pages (SERPs) because these social shares signal to search engines that your site is knowledgeable and relevant in a particular topic.

 - Email Marketing Still yields highest returns. – Not everyone in your target market is going to know to visit your website, so you need to go to them.
 The best way to do this is to build up a quality contact list and send out emails that entice them to visit your site.
 Online branding really gets a boost when the emails include something timely, like a special sale or sneak peek at a new product.